Perpetually Dominating Large Grids: Eternally Dominating Finite Grids

 \subsection{An Improved Upper Bound: Partial Boundary Cover}

 In the version of Finite Rotate-Square just presented above, the entirety of the boundary always remains covered.
-More specifically, $5$ guards are placed for every sequence of $5$ non-corner boundary nodes.
-Optimistically, we would like to lower the number of guards to $2$ guards per every $5$ boundary nodes.
-Then, compared to the standard domination number this would provide only a constant-factor additive term.
-In this subsection, we prove an improved upper bound for Finite Rotate-Square by using $3$ guards for each sequence of $5$ non-corner boundary nodes.
-Furthermore, we discuss why having only $2$ guards would instead most likely fail for Finite Rotate-Square (or simple variations of it).
+More specifically, five guards are placed for every sequence of five non-corner boundary vertices.
+Optimistically, we would like to lower the number of guards to two guards per every five boundary vertices.
+Then, compared to the standard domination number, this would provide only a constant-factor additive term.
+In this subsection, we prove an improved upper bound for Finite Rotate-Square by using three guards for each sequence of five non-corner boundary vertices.
+Furthermore, we discuss why having two guards would instead most likely fail for Finite Rotate-Square (or simple variations of it).

 \begin{lemma} For $m, n \ge 7$ such that $m \bmod 5 = n \bmod 5 = 2$, $\gamma^\infty_{m,n} \le \frac{mn}{5} + \frac{4}{5}(m+n)$ holds. \end{lemma}